 The purpose of punitive damages is to deter malicious or reckless behavior.
 Punitive damages are not designed to compensate the victim for any kind of loss, but instead exist solely to punish the wrongdoer.

 While relatively rare in medical malpractice cases, punitive damages could be awarded if the plaintiff can show that the malpractice was the result of reckless or wanton behavior, or an intentional act of wrongdoing.Florida’s Statute of Limitations for Medical Negligence Claims

 In Florida, the statute of limitations for medical malpractice claims is two years from the date of the incident that gave rise to your claim, or two years from the time the incident was discovered or should have been discovered with the exercise of due diligence.
 In no case can this time exceed four years from the time of the incident.

 In other words, with limited exception, if you do not file a lawsuit for medical malpractice within two years of the procedure or incident that harmed you, you could be barred from seeking compensation for your injuries.

 Filing for damages as soon as possible after injury is important for practical reasons as well.
 Delaying could cause crucial evidence to become lost or difficult to find.
 Further, medical malpractice cases can take a long time to settle, and could take years if it turns out you need to go to trial to receive the compensation you deserve.If You Think You Have a Claim, You Need to Speak With The Villages Medical Malpractice Attorney

-If you believe you or a loved one are the victim of negligence on the part of a doctor, medical facility, or other healthcare provider in Lake County, Sumter County or Marion County, call the medical malpractice lawyers of Whittel & Melton at 352-369-5334 or schedule an appointment online for a free consultation.
+' If you believe you or a loved one are the victim of negligence on the part of a doctor, medical facility, or other healthcare provider in Lake County, Sumter County or Marion County, call our Medical Malpractice Lawyers at Whittel & Melton at 352-369-5334 or schedule an appointment online for a free consultation.